 Using

-will overwrite the existing file.
-Use>>
+>will overwrite the existing file.
+Use>>to append instead. -

 How can I read a file without using

-?Alternative commands like
+cat?Alternative commands like

-can be used to read files as well. -
+lessormorecan be used to read files as well. -

 Can I create multiple files at once?